"As moms, we are in it together-raising the future. We are a tribe of future makers. So let's support each other."

 How a woman recovers after having a baby can affect her decades later.
 New Moon is here to make sure every woman only has a positive post-partum experience with no negative physical implications as she ages.
 Even more, we want woman who have had children, even many years ago, to now get the full attention their body still deserves.

-Because moms are busy taking care of themselves and others, New Moon makes moms lives easier by treating them in their home or office in Addison and Chittenden Counties, VT.
-Servicing the Middlebury and Burlington, VT areas.
+Because moms are busy taking care of themselves and others, New Moon makes moms lives easier by treating them in their home or office in the Middlebury and Burlington, VT areas.

 DR. DAVIDA MURRAY, PT, DPT